yushan-li/yushan-li.github.io/_pages/about.md

 <details>
 <summary>See more news</summary>

-&emsp;&emsp;- 2022, Jul 16:  One paper is accepted by 2022 IEEE Conference on Decision and Control (CDC), congratulations! <br/>
+&emsp;- 2022, Jul 16:  One paper is accepted by 2022 IEEE Conference on Decision and Control (CDC), congratulations! <br/>

-&emsp;&emsp;- 2022, Feb 1:  My personal website is online.
+&emsp;- 2022, Feb 1:  My personal website is online.
 </details>

 ------